18-883-L4 Integrated Energy Systems

 Course description

-Our energy systems – from electricity to cooking and transportation fuels – are at the core of our economies, powering commerce and industry.
-They are critical to achieving development goals like food security and universal access to quality healthcare.
-Energy systems are multidimensional and complex, and understanding these linkages is key to designing sustainable, low-carbon futures.
-This interdisciplinary course sets the foundation for future energy professionals by exploring how energy systems are integrated into and shape our society, and what this means for technology design and decision-making.
+Our energy systems — from electricity to thermal to transportation fuels – are at the core of our economies, powering commerce and industry.
+They are critical to achieving development goals like food security and access to quality healthcare.
+Energy systems are multidimensional and complex, so understanding today’s various energy sources and their interactions is key to designing sustainable, low-carbon futures.
+This interdisciplinary course sets the foundation for future energy professionals by exploring a range of renewable and traditional energy sources, how they are integrated into and shape our society, and what this means for technology design and decision-making.

 Learning objectives

-This course unpacks timely, current case studies of energy projects across East and West Africa.
+This course unpacks today’s major energy production methods across East and West Africa, highlighting their interactions and potential.
 Students will:

 • Identify data, methods, and tools for evaluating project impact